mbakker7/timml/README.md

 ## Documentation

 * The manual is available from the docs directory or can be viewed [here](https://github.com/mbakker7/timml/blob/master/docs/timml.pdf).
-Once you click on this link, you can click on the [Raw] button to download the pdf file.
+Once you click on this link, you can click on the [Download] button to download the pdf file.
 * Example Notebooks are available from the git repository.

+## Citation

+Some of the papers that you may want to cite when using TimML are

+* Bakker, M., and O.D.L.
+Strack.
+2003.
+Analytic Elements for Multiaquifer Flow.
+Journal of Hydrology, 271(1-4), 119-129.
+* Bakker, M. 2006.
+An analytic element approach for modeling polygonal inhomogeneities in multi-aquifer systems.
+Advances in Water Resources, 29(10), 1546-1555.